ysnju/unit_3project/Unit3project.md

 ## Setting up enviroment

 [Kivy.MD]
-When programming the application, the programming language used was Python3.9.
+When I was programming the application, the programming language used was Python3.9.
 Since Kivy.MD was most suitable to make a GUI that responds to the code written in Python, it required to have several libraries imported.
 To connect the Kivy.MD file and the Python3.9 file, the code below was needed.

 ```.md